SamiraHajizadeh/SoccerStars/README.md

 3. Make your changes to the source code.
 4. Commit your changes and push them to your forked repository.
 5. Submit a pull request to merge your changes into the main repository.

+## Credits
+This project was created by me as part of the Advanced Programming course at University of Tehran.